-Sri Lanka is one of the countries which depends on motorcycle for transport in the Asia region.
-This is one of the tropical island which don't have winter and snow and that makes it to be a better place for riding motorcycles all over the island.
-The first motorcycles were introduced by the British rulers with and without side cars.
+Sri Lanka is one of the countries in the Asia region, which depends on motorcycle for transport.
+This a tropical island which doesn’t have winter and snow.
+And that makes it to be a better place for riding motorcycles all over the island.
+The first motorcycles were introduced in Sri Lanka by the British rulers with and without side cars.
 Now with the current traffic conditions it is difficult to ride with a side car fitted to a motorbike.
 Later used motorcycles from Japan invaded the island around the year 1980's.
 They were sold at around US$ 50 - 200 nearly all the corners of the island.
 Lot of people who were riding bicycles turned to these cheap machines for transportation.
 In this period lot of people met with accidents too as they are new and not much experienced with these machines on the road.

 Before the Japanese machines came to the island, BSA, Norton, Villiers, Triumph and Red Indian motorcycles dominated the market.
 These machines were heavy, had their gear changing levers on the right side, and had half compression lever for easy kick starting.
 Some even had by-hand gear changing levers located next to the petrol tank.